awbx/1337-BOT/README.md

 # 1337 Bot

-This's a bot script to check if CHECK-IN or POOL exist and it will notify if exist using sound !
+This's a bot script to check if CHECK-IN or POOL exist and it will notify if exist using sound , mail or call !

 ## Features: